 Lots of plants – Ember Tetras need plants in order to survive.
 They love heavily planted aquariums so they can hide.
 You need to still leave a generous amount of open space for them to swim in, but they typically love to dwell in the plants.

 Water – To best resemble their natural environment, the water pH levels should be approximately 5.5 to 7 pH (closer to 7).
 Also, the temperature should remain at around 68 to 82 degrees Fahrenheit.
+There are several smart aquarium thermometer available that have wifi to send data to your phone.
 The hardness of the water should be approximately 18dH.
 This is going to emulate the most natural environment, so they are the most comfortable they can be.

 Substrate – While there is some flexibility with which substrate you can use, Ember Tetras prefer dark-colored substrate that is either brown, black, or green.
 This emulates their natural environment of the rivers in Brazil, and it decreases stress.